hneemann/Digital/src/main/dig/hdl/HowTo.md

 ### File Creation

-A template allways begins with plain text which is copied to the file to generate.
+A template always begins with plain text which is copied to the file to generate.
 Special actions - data evaluations or control structures - are delimited by `{?` and `?}` or `<?` and `?>`.
 Because the `.config` files are XML files the `{?` and `?}` variant is easier to use in most cases.